tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

     email: djmitche@gmail.com
 --- abstract

-The rise of IP-hiding technologies like VPNs and proxies helps improve user privacy, but it also brings some drawbacks.
+The rise of IP-hiding technologies such as VPNs and proxies helps improve user privacy, but it also brings some drawbacks.
 Maintaining a geographically relevant user experience requires large pools of IP addresses, which can be costly.
 Additionally, users often receive inaccurate geolocation